nexusformat/definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 There is a set of base classes for describing a dispersion.

 :ref:`NXdispersion`
     This is an umbrella base class for a group of dispersion functions to describe the material.
-       For a simple dispersion it may contain only on NXdispersion_function or NXdispersion_table entry.
+    For a simple dispersion it may contain only one NXdispersion_function or NXdispersion_table entry.
     If it contains multiple entries the actual dispersion is the sum of all dispersion functions and tables.
-       This allows for, e.g. splitting real and imaginary parts and describing them seperately or adding a dielectric background (e.g. Sellmeier model) to an oscillator model (e.g. Lorentz).
+    This allows for, e.g. splitting real and imaginary parts and describing them separately or adding a dielectric background (e.g. Sellmeier model) to an oscillator model (e.g. Lorentz).

 :ref:`NXdispersion_function`
     This dispersion is described by a function and its single and repeated parameter values.
     It follows a formula of the form ``eps = eps_inf + sum[A * lambda ** 2 / (lambda ** 2 - B ** 2)]``
     (Sellmeier formula).
 See the formula grammar below for an ebnf grammar for this form.

 :ref:`NXdispersion_single_parameter`
     This denotes a parameter which is used outside the summed part of a dispersion function, e.g. ``eps_inf`` in the formula example above.

 :ref:`NXdispersion_repeated_parameter`
     This denotes arrays of repeated parameters which are used to build a sum of parameter values, e.g.
     ``A`` and ``B`` are repeated parameters in the formula above.

 :ref:`NXdispersion_table`
     This describes a tabular dispersion where the permittivity is an array versus wavelength or energy.

 Formula Grammar
 ---------------